cdaugherty231/TE-Course-Work/module-3/03-ServerSide_APIs_Part_1/student-tutorial/dotnet/README.md

 ## Step One: Create a new ASP.NET Core Web project in Visual Studio

-When you launch Visual Studio, you can create a new project by going to `File > New > Project` or by clicking the "Create a new project" button on the start page.
+When you launch Visual Studio, you can create a new project by going to **File > New > Project** or by clicking the "Create a new project" button on the start page.

 ![Create new project](./img/create_new_project.png)

-Next, you need to select `ASP.NET Core Web Application` as your project type.
-If you trouble finding it, you can use the filters or the search box.
+Next, select "ASP.NET Core Web Application" as your project type.
+If you can't find it, use the filters or the search box.
 Click "Next" to go to the next screen.

 ![Project Type](./img/project_type.png)

-Enter `Locations` as the project name.
-Select a location where you want to save the project.
+Enter "Locations" as the project name.
+Choose where you want to save the project.

 > Note: Your location may not be the same as the screenshot.